Difference-in-differences with stochastic policy shifts of a continuous treatment: Appendix

 To ease notation, let $\mu_d = \mu_d(\boldX)$ and $\pi_d = \pi_D(d|\boldX)$.
 Then, the conjectured EIF is:

 To verify that the conjectured EIF is indeed the EIF, Lemma 2 of \citet{kennedy_semiparametric_2023-1} is used, which proves that if the von Mises expansion of $\Psi(\mathbb{P})$ holds for the conjectured EIF, then the conjectured EIF is the true EIF.
-This part of the proof is deferred to the proof of Theorem \ref{thm:asymp-norm}. \end{proof}
+The von Mises expansion states that